Hamburger menu

 Enter and Spacebar

-When the keyboard focus is positioned on the hamburger button, these keys alternately display/hide the menu.
+When the keyboard focus is positioned on the hamburger button, alternately displays/hides the menu.

 Esc